aka-z/KyleCaptureTranslator/README.md

 4. Click "Capture" button on top-left corner
 5. Capture a part of the screen by drawing a rectangle with your mouse
 6. The Google Translated result should show up to the right:)

+Windows 10 OCR only works for the language that users've installed.
+Go to settings -> Region & Language and add more languages if you want to OCR those languages.